Peihan Liu

 I'm a second-year CS PhD student in the Columbia theory group, advised by Rachel Cummings and Roxana Geambasu.
 I work on trustworthy machine learning — particularly the theoretical and empirical foundations of privacy, fairness, and modern machine learning.

 Previously, I received my M.Eng. in CSE from Harvard, where I worked on algorithmic fairness with Cynthia Dwork and Juan Perdomo.
-Before that, I earned B.S. degrees in Mathematics and Statistics, with high honors and high distinction, from the University of Michigan, where I worked with Martin Strauss, Ranjan Pal, Shizhang Li, and Nuh Aydin on algorithmic fairness, simplicial algebra, and algebraic coding theory.
+Before that, I earned B.S. degrees in Mathematics and Statistics, with high honors and high distinction, from the University of Michigan, where I worked with Martin Strauss, Ranjan Pal, Shizhang Li, and Nuh Aydin on algorithmic fairness, homological algebra, and algebraic coding theory.

 Beyond research, I walk my dog and (used to) play poker.